-In our previous work \cite{PhysRevC.91.044323}, it has been numerically shown that in SLy4 EDF, the inclusion of the time-odd current terms is necessary to recover the energy-weighted sum-rule values of the Thouless theorem, and that other terms in the time-odd functional do not impact the values of the energy-weighted sum rule at all.
+In a previous work \cite{PhysRevC.91.044323}, it was numerically shown that in the SLy4 EDF the inclusion of the time-odd current terms is necessary to recover the energy-weighted sum-rule values of the Thouless theorem, and that other terms in the time-odd functional do not impact the values of the energy-weighted sum rule at all.
 The time-odd current terms are necessary in order to satisfy the Galilean invariance of the EDF.
-More generalized form of the EDF could be used in the future, and thus it is desired to understand the applicability of the Thouless theorem in the nuclear DFT.
-We note that Kerman-Onishi condition can be derived for nuclear EDF from the transformation of the densities without assuming the Hamiltonian operator \cite{PhysRevC.88.034311,PhysRevC.84.064303}, and note that the lack of the relation with the Hamiltonian formalism can cause problems when evaluating the energy of the quantum-number projected state within the nuclear DFT \cite{PhysRevC.79.044318,PhysRevC.79.044318,PhysRevC.79.044319,PhysRevC.79.044320}.
+More generalized forms of the EDF could be used in the future, and thus it is desired to understand the applicability of the Thouless theorem to the nuclear DFT.
+Note that Kerman-Onishi condition can be derived for the nuclear EDF from the transformation of the densities without assuming the Hamiltonian operator \cite{PhysRevC.88.034311,PhysRevC.84.064303}, and that the lack of a relation with the Hamiltonian formalism can cause problems when evaluating the energy of the quantum-number projected state within the nuclear DFT \cite{PhysRevC.79.044318,PhysRevC.79.044318,PhysRevC.79.044319,PhysRevC.79.044320}.

 The aim of this paper is to derive the expression for the energy-weighted sum rule within the nuclear DFT without using the double commutator of the Hamiltonian.
-We consider a fluctuation to the HFB state, and compare the fluctuation of the energy in two ways to derive the expression of the energy-weighted sum rule.
+By considering a fluctuation to the HFB state, and comparing the fluctuation of the energy in two ways, the expression of the energy-weighted sum rule is derived.
 This derivation can be applied to the nuclear EDF which does not have a corresponding Hamiltonian operator.

 This paper is organized as follows.
 In Sec.~\ref{sec:EDF}, the nuclear EDF is introduced.
 Section~\ref{sec:Thouless} recapitulates the conventional derivation of the Thouless theorem based on the double commutator of the Hamiltonian, then presents the derivation for the nuclear EDF.
-Section~\ref{sec:fam} summarizes the energy-weighted sum rule calculation based on complex-energy finite-amplitude method.
+Section~\ref{sec:fam} summarizes the energy-weighted sum-rule calculation based on the complex-energy finite-amplitude method.
 In Sec.~\ref{sec:sumrule}, energy-weighted sum-rule values of various multipole operators are numerically calculated using the complex-energy finite-amplitude method, and are compared with the values of the Thouless theorem derived for general nuclear EDFs.
 Conclusions are given in Sec.~\ref{sec:conclusion}.